The Corporate Immigration Review: Belgium

 As is the case with foreign employees, certain temporary waivers of the professional card requirement are available to self-employed individuals.
 The most relevant is the temporary waiver for business trips.
 Business trips are visits to Belgium by a self-employed foreign national who does not have his or her place of residence in Belgium.
 Business trips will typically involve visiting professional partners, negotiating and entering into contracts, attending trade fairs and exhibitions, or attending board or shareholder meetings, provided the trips do not last longer than three consecutive months.
 If the scope or duration of the visits exceeds this period, a professional card will be required.
 Other waivers are available related to the residence status of the individual and are similar to those available for employees.

 The application for a professional card is typically filed with the Belgian consulate having jurisdiction over the place of residence of the self-employed individual.
 In exceptional cases, when the applicant is already entitled to reside in Belgium, the application may be filed in Belgium through a business desk.
+In the framework of the above new set of rules, the Flemish region has implemented an on-line application system, aiming at streamlining the application process and the interactions with the regional authorities.

 The required documents will depend on the type of activity envisaged.
 In any case, a certificate of managerial skills must be obtained on the basis of existing degrees or experience or after having attended specific classes and passed an exam.
 Other documents include a comprehensive business plan, fully budgeted and realistically financed, as well as a copy of the letter of intent and (draft) contracts concluded with, or comfort letters from, local partners.
 There is no specific investment amount required, as the proposed business venture must be viable in the coming years, which requires objectively sufficient financial means in the form of available cash or credit lines from reputable banks.
 Finally, the application package will include the supporting documentation for the type D visa, which is applied for simultaneously (unless the applicant already holds a residence card).